 Late filing penalty

 Companies House will issue late filing penalty if your dormant account is filed account late.
 Even if it is just late by one day.

 The penalty starts from £150 to £1500.
-If your dormant company is registered as a public limited company then your penalty starts from £750 to £7500 depending how late.
+If your dormant company is registered as a public limited company then your penalty starts from £750 to £7500 depending on how late.

 However, you may appeal to the late filing penalty if your reasons for the lateness is exceptional.
 In that case, Companies House may waive the penalty if your situation is really exceptional.
 For instance, Royal Mail has postal strike unannounced cause your accounts to arrive Companies House late.